tbkfi/www/content/st-public/note/retrospective-gdoor/index.md

 date = 2025-10-09

 emoji = "⚙️💻📟"
-banner_c = "Device components and "
+banner_c = "Device diagram listing the used components and the layout."

 tags = ["programming", "embedded", "cxx", "oop"] draft = false